genropy/genropy_saved/docs/genro/widgets/form/textboxes/currencytextbox.rst

 Common attributes
 =================

-	For common attributes, see :doc:`textboxes`
+	For common attributes, see :ref:`textboxes-attributes`